thilo-hub/documentix/Documentation/Documentation.md

 ## Installation

 ### Docker

 Docker is the simplest way.

 This will create a docker-internal persistent volume named "database" and use a folder "Documents" in you current directory

+* Run
 `docker run  -ti -p 8080:80 --name documentix --volume $PWD/Documents:/volumes/Docs -v database:/volumes/db   --rm thiloj/documentix`

 The database is usually not that interesting, but recreating would be anoying.
 All tagging and predictive data is kept as well as the search indexes...
+This installation, now shares the Folders `Documents/.... ` and uses
+`Documents/uploads` to safe uploaded files.
+Be aware the structure is machine-readable...
+You are not going to like it...

+If you have an existing tree underneath Documents, all folder will be labels to you documents

+(if you don't like to see the output of the tool, just remove `-ti` and use `-d` to have it in the background:

+`docker run  -d -p 8080:80 --name documentix --volume $PWD/Documents:/volumes/Docs -v database:/volumes/db   --rm thiloj/documentix`

+Stop documentix:

+`docker stop documentix`

+* Documentation can be loaded into documentix using:

+`docker exec -ti documentix /documentix/script/install_manual.sh 'http://localhost:8080'`

+Some internal notes and other (maybe outdated) will be installed using:

+`docker exec -ti documentix /documentix/script/install_documentation`

 ### Local filesystem